ASUS F505ZA-DH51 VivoBook Review

 On battery life, the VivoBook F505ZA-DH51 does struggle a little against the Dell XPS, managing just over 4 hours 14 minutes, while the Dell XPS 13 hits 4 hours and 7 minutes.
 On movie tests, the VivoBook S registers 5 hours 43 minutes, which is almost a day of use.
 With this, the battery if enough for a movie over a short flight, it might struggle to keep awake on a cross-country flight.

-If you’re coming from a traditional notebook, the Asus VivoBook F505ZA-DH51 $548.90 at Amazon may seem like a clear winner, thanks to its premium design, lightweight profile and a sharp, colorful display.
+If you’re coming from a traditional notebook, the Asus VivoBook F505ZA-DH51 Check on Amazon at Amazon may seem like a clear winner, thanks to its premium design, lightweight profile and a sharp, colorful display.
 Unfortunately, this gorgeous laptop makes a couple of annoying tradeoffs that compromise the user experience, including short battery life, a shallow keyboard, laggy touchpad and has one of the worst webcams we’ve tested lately.

 However, not only do we hold Asus to a higher standard, but there are a few flaws that they ought to address in the VivoBook, namely the webcam and battery life performance.
 Neither are deal breakers, but they somehow snatch a few points from an otherwise superb laptop.
 If you’re on a budget and need a laptop for college or office tasks, the F505ZA-DH51 is worth a look, so does the Asus VivoBook S S510UA-DS71 – our top pick for budget ultraportable laptops.